VysotskiVadim/VysotskiVadim.blog/_drafts/calculate-lint-version.markdown

 ## Automate

-Google samples makes you to calculate version manually every time you update AGP.
+Google samples make you calculate the version manually every time you update AGP.
 It's not a true dev way.
 The true dev way is automation.